 On a day filled with excitement, joy and fulfillment, the University of La Verne recognized the nearly 1,200 newest additions to its growing roll of proud alumni during a pair of ceremonies marking its 121st commencement.

-Citizens Business Bank Arena in Ontario was the site for two of the three June 1 ceremonies, honoring graduate candidates from La Verne’s main campus, the Campus Accelerated Program for Adults, and the off-campus programs overseen by the university’s Regional Campus Administration.
+Citizens Business Bank Arena in Ontario was the site for two of the three June 1 ceremonies, honoring graduate candidates from La Verne’s main campus, the Campus Accelerated Program for Adults, and the off-campus programs overseen by the university’s Regional and Online Campuses.
 Large crowds filled the spacious facility for both events as families and friends boisterously cheered on the Class of 2013.

 Graduates from the College of Arts & Sciences and the College of Education & Organizational Leadership took part in the morning celebration at the arena.
 During his keynote address, acclaimed political strategist and author Joe Trippi recommended that the graduates accent what they’ve learned with their personal drive to achieve their desired goals.